runwayml/model-template/README.md

 python runway_model.py
 ```

-With a bit of luck you should see output similar to this, indicating your model is running.
+You should see an output similar to this, indicating your model is running.

 ```
 Setting up model...